How to encourage knowledge sharing

 4. Embrace microlearning

 One reason employees may be resistant to sharing their knowledge is that they don’t realize how valuable it is.
 Even tiny, specific pieces of specialized knowledge can contribute to the effectiveness of the team.
 It is crucial to establish a culture in which no information is considered too small to share.
 This is very much in line with the trend of microlearning, in which you share little nuggets of information using digital media.

 Use e-learning authoring software that facilitates microlearning.
 That means your authoring tool needs to be mobile-friendly, and include options for uploading screen captures and videos.
 This way, employees can easily author and share small tips and tricks that make a big difference.

 5. Lead by example

-Often you will be the first person within your team to receive new knowledge (about an upcoming product launch, updates to company policies, etc.).
+Often you will be the first person within your team to receive new knowledge (about an upcoming product launch, updates to company policies, or other things).
 Be transparent and informative about information like this.
-Share what you know and create an open exchange in which your team feels free to approach you and ask questions.
-This sets the tone for the strong knowledge-sharing culture you are trying to establish.
+Share what you know and create an open exchange where your team feels free to approach you and ask questions.
+This sets the tone for the knowledge-sharing culture you are trying to establish.

 6. Implement a knowledge sharing process

 Employees will inevitably take a job at a different organization at some point in their careers.
 It will be a shame if they take all of their knowledge with them when they leave.
 Implementing a knowledge-sharing process helps you prevent losing their skills and know-how.